 What is a secured card?

 A secured card is a credit card designed for a consumer with bad credit or a thin credit file.
 They require you to pay a refundable deposit, which secures your available credit, usually several hundred dollars.
 Because having a credit card is the easiest and fastest way to build credit, a secured card can be worth your while.
-Just make sure the issuing bank will report your credit behavior to the 3 major credit bureaus.

 How do secured cards work?